GeshanPasindu/GeshanPasindu/README.md

 A final-year research project tackling deepfake detection for resource-constrained devices.
 Built a multimodal preprocessing pipeline (MTCNN for face detection, MediaPipe for landmarks, optical flow for motion cues) feeding into LRATF — a custom 11 MB architecture using MobileNetV3 as a lightweight backbone.
 Temporal consistency across frames is captured with 11 parallel LSTMs and a multi-head attention layer, reaching ~90% validation accuracy while staying small enough for on-device inference.
 Stack: Python, PyTorch, MobileNetV3, MTCNN, MediaPipe

+> More public repos coming soon — several of my production projects were built under client/employer ownership, so they're summarized below instead of linked.

 ### Professional Experience Highlights

-- **Prop-AI** (Avantrio / SkaleMinds) — Full-stack features across a platform with 1.5M+ tracked transactions, using React, Next.js, Node.js, and Express.js.
-Shipped premium analytics features with multi-location comparison views.
+- **Property Market Analytics Platform** (Avantrio / SkaleMinds) — Full-stack features across a platform serving 1,000+ users and 1.5M+ tracked transactions, using React, Next.js, Node.js, and Express.js.
+Built an automated PDF report generator with Puppeteer and shipped a premium analytics feature with multi-location comparison views.
 - **Tangora Admin Panel** (Freelance) — End-to-end full-stack admin platform (Node.js, Express.js, MongoDB, React) for an Australian cleaning company, deployed and actively used in production.
 - **Ellangava E-Commerce Platform** (Panaceata) — Backend and frontend features for a production e-commerce platform using NestJS, PostgreSQL, and Angular, including end-to-end AWS Cognito authentication.
 - **IQSparker – Interactive Quiz Platform** (Panaceata) — Full-stack quiz platform (Node.js, Angular, DynamoDB, Cognito) with 10+ serverless Lambda functions for scoring and business logic.